 Also, non-blocking applications are written using a methodology that thread never block – this means whenever a thread has to block on an I/O operation (e.g. reading from a socket), it instead gets notified (by an event or message) when new data is available (This is the reason for the term ‘reactive‘).
 How that is implemented is OOS(Out Of Scope) for this post.
 Due to this, we use the term asynchronous which is also used as a synonym for non-blocking in a lot of scenarios.

 In short, the main thread will be released immediately after receiving a request.

 There, if multiple requests are made to your web app (the web app reads some data from the db and responds), the tool(spring, node etc) reads the input from each socket (gets notified by each socket for each request), and when everything is read, it generates a “new request” event to the application code base.
-The application code then sends generates an event addressing the database access layer, which sends a message to the database using the specified driver, and gets an event whenever reading the data from the database is complete.
+The application code then generates an event addressing the database access layer, which sends a message to the database using the specified reactive driver, and gets an event whenever reading the data from the database is complete.
 When all the processing is finished, there is a callback to the caller of the application (maybe a frontend controller), which writes the response data, by sending it as event(s).
 All this is done using a lot of events/ messages.